BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/defence_of_the_north.md

 Dáin may declare a Heroic Combat each turn without spending Might.

-**PARTICIPANTS**

-**Good:** Brand, King of Dale; Dáin Ironfoot, King Under the Mountain; 6 Knights of Dale; 12 Iron Hills Dwarves with spear.

-**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 20 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow; 2 Rhûnish War Drakes.

 ![](../media/scenarios/defence_of_the_north/death_of_brand.jpg)

 ---

 ## DÁIN'S LAST STAND

+**PARTICIPANTS**

+**Good:** Dáin Ironfoot, King Under the Mountain; 12 Iron Hills Dwarves with spear.

+**Evil:** Rutabi, General of the Dragon Legion; Brórgîr the Conjurer; 20 Easterling Warriors: 8 with shield, 4 with shield and pike, 8 with bow; 2 Rhûnish War Drakes.

 **LAYOUT**